harringtonp22/web-project/README.md

 # web-project
 This is my first repository in the GitHub software.
-This is my first experiance in a Read Me file.
+This is my first experience in a Read Me file.